Modern Dog: Love Me Love My Life (1997–2001)

-That Song (2004–2006)
+Ta Sawang (2004–2006)

-Modern Dog released their fourth studio album, That Song, in 2004.
+Modern Dog released their fourth studio album, Ta Sawang, in 2004.
 It marked their first collaboration with a foreign producer, Tony Doogan, and remains their most commercially successful album.
-That Song was the final album the band released through their longtime label Bakery Music.
-The Nation reported that with the album completed, the band planned to pursue full independence by self-producing future records and offering the finished material to labels only afterward.
+Ta Sawang was the final album the band released through their longtime label Bakery Music.
+With the album completed, the band planned to pursue full independence by self-producing future records and offering the finished material to labels only afterward.

 Ujjin described the album's approach as "minimal", relying solely on drums, guitar, and bass, with "no more synthesiser or computer".
 He explained that mistakes or off-pitch moments in performance were accepted as part of the music's character.
-According to The Nation, this raw and intense three-instrument arrangement shaped the album, which Ujjin likened to a smaller-scale "film".
+According to Phatarawadee Phataranawik of The Nation, this raw and intense three-instrument arrangement shaped the album, which Ujjin likened to a smaller-scale "film".
 He stated that the lyrics, mostly written by him, were philosophical, reflecting on organic life, Buddhism, and positive thinking.
 He also characterized the album as "common and minimal" and described it as experimental, emphasizing an aesthetic focused on "conveying its beauty from inside".

 Ting Nong Noy (2006–2008)

 In October 2006, Modern Dog unveiled new songs for a forthcoming album during appearances at music festivals in Bangkok.
-They released their fifth studio album, Ting Nong Noy, in 2008 under their own label Moderndog Company Limited.The Standard described the album as consisting mostly of "slow songs, vocals, electric guitars, and some drums".
+They released their fifth studio album, Ting Nong Noy, in 2008 under their own label Moderndog Company Limited.
+The Standard described the album as consisting mostly of "slow songs, vocals, electric guitars, and some drums".
 The publication also noted that the album's cover, featuring an image of stones, remained unexplained, characterizing it as "naughty, straightforward, and Thai".
 Reflecting on the album, Suwannacheep explained the band's motivation in making music, stating that they did it for personal satisfaction rather than fame.
 He recalled that after completing Ting Nong Noy, the band listened through the finished album together and focused on enjoying that moment, saying they "didn't care about anybody else", and that this outlook had remained constant for the band.